rahat2020/img-gallery/README.md

 - Define the logic of single and multiple selecting photos.
 - Implemented deletion functionalities.
 - Implemented drag and drop functionality to interact dynamically with the gallery.
+- Implemented add photos functionality to interact dynamically with the gallery.

 ### Steps needs you to use this project
 - Download or clone the project in your machine.